jthickstun/anticipation/README.md

 ## Generating Music with an Anticipatory Music Transformer

-See the [Colab](https://colab.research.google.com/drive/1HCQDtGFwROpHRqcmZbV0byqbxDb74YGu?usp=sharing) notebook for an interactive demonstration of music generation using the Anticipatory Music Transformer.
+See the [Colab](https://colab.research.google.com/drive/1HCQDtGFwROpHRqcmZbV0byqbxDb74YGu?usp=sharing) notebook for interactive examples of music generation using the Anticipatory Music Transformer.

 Load a pretrained model using the HuggingFace Transformers package, e.g.: